-The transaction is accounted for as acquisition of assets by the Group as it does not constitute an acquisition of business because no input and a substantive process that together significantly contribute to the ability to create outputs had been acquired by the Group.
+The transaction was accounted for as acquisition of assets by the Group as it did not constitute an acquisition of business because no input and a substantive process that together significantly contribute to the ability to create outputs had been acquired by the Group.

-45. ACQUISITION OF ASSETS THROUGH ACQUISITION OF A SUBSIDIARY (Cont'd)
+45. ACQUISITION OF ASSETS THROUGH ACQUISITION OF A SUBSIDIARY (Conf'd)

-Acquisition of assets through acquisition of 北京網中 (Cont'd)
+Acquisition of assets through acquisition of 北京網中軟件科技有限公司 ("北京網中") (Cont'd)

 RMB'000

 Consideration paid 43,000

 Other payable 7,000

 Total 50,000

-Asset and non-controlling interest recognised at the date of acquisition are as follows:
+Asset and non-controlling interest recognised at the date of acquisition were as follows:

+D1 10/000

 RMB'000

 Non-current asset

 Intangible assets 55,556

 Current asset

 Other receivable, prepayment and deposit 950

 Non-controlling interests (6,506)

 50,000